-But instead of running straight to the pet store and buying myself seven Siamese kittens, a lifetime supply of Netflix and switching to cask wine, I decided to listen to my inner voice which screamed that there had to be a different way.
+But my inner voice kept quietly insisting that running away from love wasn’t the answer, either.
 I decided that if I wanted to be “in love” I would do just that.
-Somehow find a way to be in a state of love all on my own first.
-And I didn’t care if that meant that I would be ‘alone’ for the rest of my life (I’d have my family, friends anyway and as a last resort the cats).
-A state of love no matter what day it is or who I’m sharing my Saturday morning/dinner/bed/house/fears/hopes/dreams/vulnerabilities/whole entire life with.
+I would somehow find a way to be in a state of love all on my own first.
+And I didn’t care if that meant that I would be ‘alone’ for the rest of my life… I had many meaningful relationships in my life with family and friends.
+What I wanted to experience was being in a state of love no matter what day it was or who I was sharing my Saturday morning/dinner/bed/house/fears/hopes/dreams/vulnerabilities/whole entire life with.

 I gave myself the things that I wished someone else would (gorgeous flowers every week, amazing dinners, aromatherapy massages, decadent baths).
-I tapped into the universal flow of divine love every day through my morning sourcing meditation.
+I tapped into the universal flow of divine love every day through my morning Light Bathing Meditation (check it out for free here).
 I did my best to look at myself the way I looked at the people I loved so dearly (tricky, very tricky).

 Before I knew it, I had found my “in love” state.
 And you know what?!?
 The next month I met someone that I wanted to share that space with.
 And the best thing: they had been on their own journey to create their own space of love too.
 But this time it was all different because I didn’t need a thing from them.
 For starters, there was no “falling in love with them” because I was already “in love” (in my own space of love).
 So instead of falling in love with them (my love being determined by them being there) I simply invited them to be in love (in my space of love), with me.
 And like most things in life, that space is even better/warmer/more fun when shared.
 But the most important bit: I don’t need them to feel “in love”, because now I can tap into that space of love at any time all on my own.
 Woo hoo!